What is Fareston® (toremifene)?

-Fareston is a type of hormone therapy characterized as a SERM, a Selective Estrogen-Receptor Modulator.
-Toremifene is approved to treat metastatic breast cancer in women who are postmenopausal and whose tumors are estrogen-receptor positive.
-It may also be used for metastatic breast cancer in which the hormone receptor status of the breast cancer is unknown.1,2
+Fareston® (toremifene) is a type of hormone therapy known as a selective estrogen-receptor modulator (SERM).
+It is used to treat metastatic breast cancer (cancer that has spread) in women who are past menopause and whose tumors are estrogen-receptor positive.
+It may also be used for metastatic breast cancer with unknown hormone receptor status.1,2

 Toremifene is sometimes referred to as an anti-estrogen.
-It binds to the estrogen receptors on breast cancer cells and blocks the estrogen in the body from getting into the cancer cells.
-By blocking the estrogen, toremifene can stop the growth of the cancer cells, which can lead to the cancer cells’ death.1,3
+It binds to the estrogen receptors on breast cancer cells and blocks estrogen from getting into the cancer cells.
+By blocking the estrogen, toremifene can stop the growth of the cancer cells.
+This can lead to the cancer cells’ death.1,3

-What are some of the possible side effects of Toremifene?
+What are the possible side effects of toremifene?

-The most common side effects experienced by patients taking toremifene in clinical trials include1:
+The most common side effects of toremifene include:1,2

 - Hot flashes